Flag of Honduras: Third flags

 In 2020, the National Autonomous University of Honduras published its guidelines regarding the shades of blue used on the flag, due to the "absence" of an official position about the topic.
 Following the intention of the 1949 decree, the guidelines established a lighter shade of blue for the Honduran flag "until its colors are defined and regulated by legislative decree".
+UNAH institutionalized the use of the color blue with hexadecimal code #00BCE4 to represent the flag.

-On 4 August 2023, the Honduran Armed Forces announced a change from this month on their monograms, uniforms and logo to represent the national flag in turquoise.
-The announcement came shortly after President-elect Xiomara Castro also announced the use of the flag in that shade of blue.
+On 4 January 2022, the Honduran Armed Forces announced a change from this month on their monograms, uniforms and logo to represent the national flag in turquoise.
+The announcement came shortly after President Xiomara Castro also announced the use of the flag in that shade of blue.
+Honduras officially adopted turquoise blue in the National Flag, returning to the color established in Legislative Decree No. 7 of 1866 and the 1949 reform.
+This change sought a "historical vindication" against the navy blue used by previous administrations.
+In January of 2026, the National Party officially fulfilled a campaign promise to return the flag to its previous navy blue colour.